thwowu/BDPA_Assign3_TWU/README.md

 // firstset HashSet will be really similar to what I done to secondset HashSet
 ```

-And the calculation and the output of Reducer, with threshold 0.8 as required
+The calculation and the output of Reducer, with threshold 0.8 as required.

 ```
 double sim = JaSim(firstset, secondset);
 if (sim >= 0.8) {context.write(new Text( "(" + key.toString()+ ")" ), new Text(String.valueOf(sim)) );}